This post may contain affiliate links. Please read our disclosure policy.

 - Skinny Cornbread Casserole – decadent super rich, moist, creamy and loaded with flavor with only 5 WW PointsPlus found at Skinny Kitchen

-- WW Cornbread - This recipe is a play on a classic corn casserole, but using some alternate ingredients.
+- WW Quick and Easy Cornbread – This recipe is a play on a classic corn casserole, but using some alternate ingredients.
 I like that it gives me that cornbread flavor without the points and calories.
 Especially for paring with things like our favorite soups and chili recipes!
 Found at You Brew My Tea

 - Maple Syrup Cornbread – A good-old New England cornbread recipe that’s sweetened with maple syrup and tastes great with spicy chili!
 Found at Taste of Home (affiliate link)